peterchettiar/openai-api-project/README.md

 With that in mind, I had framed a series of questions for users to input, and subsequently their responses were to be used as prompts into the model.
 Please find the following table:

 ![table](https://github.com/peterchettiar/openai-api-project/assets/89821181/8a1a8395-3934-4336-aba9-7ca42c80c3d5)

+It should be noted that all the prompt variables except for context are conversational messages to with the model.
+Some would argue that all the prompts, including context, could be combined into one paragraph and fed once into the model.
+But there were a lot of users who mentioned that running a chat converations would lead to more objective expected outputs.
+Hence this approach.